 - Measuring Physical Activity Intensity (Centers for Disease Control and Prevention)

-- Physical Activity Guidelines (Office of Disease Prevention and Health Promotion)
+- Physical Activity Guidelines for Americans (Office of Disease Prevention and Health Promotion)

 - Tips for Starting Physical Activity (National Institute of Diabetes and Digestive and Kidney Diseases)